AuthEceSoftEng/web-recorder-chrome-plugin/README.md

 ## Installation
 In order to install the Web Recorder Chrome Extension you have to follow these steps:
-1. Download and extract the repository
+1) Download and extract the repository locally in your PC.
+2)